Search This Blog

 Saturday, December 28, 2024

-Testing Mineral Acids for Glass Surface Safety
+Testing Mineral Acids for Glass Surface Safety;...The Five Tests

-The bottom line is that I was able to develop many different tests and standards that could plainly tell me in advance exactly which products and chemicals were "safe" and which were not.
+The bottom line is that I was able to develop many different tests and standards that could plainly tell me in advance exactly which products and chemicals were most likely "safe" and which were not.
 With these tests and standards I didn't need any other knowledge from any source.
 The tests served as my own personal compass.

 Tests and Standards